RomanGrigoryan/CQG/README.md

 ## Build
 make -> to compile and link the application

+application are built into bin folder

+## Test
 make test -> to compile, link and run unit tests

-applications are built into bin folder
+unit testing is done with catch2 framework (https://github.com/catchorg/Catch2/tree/v2.x)